Experienced Rhode Island Assault And Battery Attorney Ready To Serve You

 Misdemeanor assault and battery offenses carry a maximum of one year in prison and/or up-to a $1,000 fine, whereas felony assault and battery charges can result in up to 20 years in prison and/or over $1,000 in fines.
 The exact penalty will be contingent on the facts of the crime, a defendant’s prior criminal history, willingness for witnesses to come forward, and other factors.

-HOW CAN A RHODE ISLAND AND MASSACHUSETTS ASSAULT AND BATTERY LAWYER HELP YOU?
+HOW CAN A RHODE ISLAND ASSAULT AND BATTERY LAWYER HELP YOU?

 Attorney, Noah J. Kilroy, has an impressive background with ample trial experience in criminal law matters.
 He is knowledgeable about misdemeanor and felony assault and battery offenses in Rhode Island and Massachusetts.
 He uses this knowledge and experience to formulate a customized legal strategy that is designed to the particular specifics surrounding your case.

 A solid legal strategy requires determining what legal defenses apply to your case.
 Our firm will work diligently to get your charges dismissed, keep you out of jail, and keep charges off your record.
-Our skilled criminal defense attorney has secured dismissals in assault and battery cases.
+Our skilled criminal defense lawyer has secured dismissals in assault and battery cases.
 He will investigate your case and analyze the prosecution’s evidence against you to craft a legal strategy designed for your case.
 If the prosecution’s evidence does not depict what it says it does, we can bring the truth to light.
 We hold prosecutors to their high burden of proof – to establish that a defendant is guilty beyond a reasonable doubt.
 If the prosecutor cannot meet this burden, we will use this information to fight for a dismissal or acquittal.

 As a former prosecutor, attorney Kilroy is familiar with strategies the prosecution uses and will anticipate their legal strategy.
 This provides him with the ability to build a case designed to demonstrate the holes in the prosecution’s case.
 We can use this strategy to try to get the charges dismissed, exclude evidence, or work to negotiate a favorable plea bargain on your behalf.
 We examine every legal angle to ensure that your rights are protected.